speedment/speedment-doc/pages/maven.md

 ```
 In the example above, someone has written a Component that will plug in
 its own code generation views so that the Java code generated by Speedment will be formatted in
 a custom way compared to the default code.
+Perhaps that person wanted to be able
+to control the order of methods in a class so that they are introduced in alphabetic
+order rather than in insertion order.

 ### Adding a Bundle
 An {{site.data.javadoc.InjectBundle}} simply represents a collection of Components that can
-be installed in one sweep with just one reference.
+be installed in one sweep using just one reference.
 Typically, custom database support are
 installed using an {{site.data.javadoc.InjectBundle}} because several Components
-need to be installed to support a new database type.
+are needed to support a new database type.
 In the example below a fictive H2 open-source database driver is added to the plugins:

 ``` xml